nohn/linux-busylight-control/README.md

 ## Usage

+### Configuring linux-busylight-control.py

+Defaults to watching for MS Teams, MS Convene and Google Meet traffic.
+You may specify other ip ranges using the allowlist parameter like this:

+    --allowlist "192.168.100.0/24" "10.0.0.0/24"

+Likewise you can ignore IP ranges (defaults to no IP ranges ignore):

+    --ignorelist "224.0.0.0/24"

 I'm using https://pypi.org/project/busylight-for-humans/ to drive my Busylight using https://busylight/api/light/0/on?color=red and https://busylight/api/light/0/on?color=green

 That data is imported in Home Assistant using busyserve's REST API